Itinerary for 2 weeks in Morocco

-In retrospective, my twisted ankle was a blessing in disguise.
+In retrospect, my twisted ankle was a blessing in disguise.
 I was forced to slow down the hectic rhythm of traveling after two weeks so I ended up enjoying the nicest staycation ever at Four Seasons Casablanca.

 Pro tip: if you can, stay at Four Seasons Casablanca during the weekend.
 They celebrate an amazing Afternoon Tea on Saturdays and I loved the Sunday Brunch as well.
-I basically ate my way through all the restaurants, relaxed at the spa and enjoyed the soothing view to the Atlantic Ocean from my room.
+I basically ate my way through all the restaurants, relaxed at the spa and enjoyed the soothing view of the Atlantic Ocean from my room.

 If you’ve liked this post, pin it for later!